-To give you a taste of the amazing ideas and conversations coming to the Collaborative, we’ve gathered a few videos in which our speakers show their passion, expertise, and creativity.
-These amazing social sector leaders will be speaking at the Collaborative, although their talks and sessions in Boston may cover other topics.
+To give you a taste of the amazing ideas and conversations that come to the Collaborative, we’ve gathered a few videos in which our speakers show their passion, expertise, and creativity.
+These amazing social sector leaders spoke at the Collaborative, although their talks and sessions in Boston covered other topics.

-In these videos, our speakers cover causes such as hunger, human rights, and education, and offer insights on social entrepreneurship and corporate social responsibility.
-The Collaborative will bring the social sector together to work together, so these varied topics and ideas are representative of the types of sessions and events coming to Boston this June.
+In these videos, our 2016 speakers cover causes such as hunger, human rights, and education, and offer insights on social entrepreneurship and corporate social responsibility.
+The Collaborative brings the social sector together to work together, so these varied topics and ideas are representative of the types of sessions and events coming to Boston this June.

 1. Cheryl Dorsey

 It’s not enough just to have the idea, you have to execute on it, you have to serve your clientele, you have to prove your model of social change is making an impact, and you have to build on your mission-driven business.

 I knew more information about my Cabbage Patch [doll], than we know about any food that you ate today.

 3. Michelle L. Sullivan